priyalgupta2107-jpg/Experiment-3/README.md

 # Aim of Experiment: Study of Tuple in Python

 ## Theory: A tuple is a built-in Python data structure created using ().
-• Elements are ordered and accessed using indexing starting from 0.
+Elements are ordered and accessed using indexing starting from 0.
-• len() is used to find the number of elements in a tuple.
+len() is used to find the number of elements in a tuple.
-• Supports membership operators and slicing.
+Supports membership operators and slicing.
-• Tuples are immutable, so they cannot be modified.
+Tuples are immutable, so they cannot be modified.
-• Immutability makes tuples faster and more secure than lists.
+Immutability makes tuples faster and more secure than lists.
+Tuples can store elements of different data types (e.g., integers, strings, floats).
+A tuple can be nested inside another tuple, allowing complex data structures.
+Tuples are often used to store fixed data or read-only collections, such as coordinates or configuration values.Differences between Tuple and List.

-Differences between Tuple and List a)Mutability →Tuple: immutable t = (1,2,3) | List: mutable l = [1,2,3].
+a)Mutability →Tuple: immutable t = (1,2,3) | List: mutable l = [1,2,3].
 b)Brackets used → Tuple: () → t = (1,2) | List: [] → l = [1,2].
 c)Speed → Tuple: faster t = (1,2,3) | List: slower l = [1,2,3]